Jaclo Faucets Review & Rating Updated: May 24, 2025

 Its advantage over powder coatings and the secret to these coatings are microscopic ceramic particles.
 Embedded in the material, these nano-ceramics create a nearly impenetrable armor that makes the finish very resistant to wear, scratches, and most other environmental hazards.

-TFC coatings can still be undone, however, by harsh cleaning chemicals, however, so pay attention to the company's care and cleaning instructions.
+TFC coatings can still be undone, however, by harsh cleaning chemicals, so pay attention to the company's care and cleaning instructions.

 The advantage of TFC over PVD is that it does not require a large upfront investment in specialized equipment that may cost upwards of $100,000 to produce a super-durable finish.